Start9Labs/documentation/site/source/user-manual/backups/index.rst

   Restore your server data from a previous backup.

 .. topic-box::
-  :title: Mount a Backup
+  :title: Advanced Backup Tools
   :link: backup-mount
   :icon: scylla-icon scylla-icon--live-test
   :class: large-5
-  :anchor: Mount
+  :anchor: View

-  Mount and inspect your data from an existing encrypted backup.
+  Tools for backups, use only at the direction of support, or at your own risk.

 .. raw:: html